 It’s taken me a while to get to here.
 For a long time I considered my art a sideline to other career choices I’d made, and to raising a family.
 But I’ve realised it’s my main focus.

-Although I’ve had no formal training it would be wrong to say I was self-taught - my mother, a professional artist, has been my teacher.
-She continues to reinvent her style, even now in her eighties, and is a true inspiration.
-And I’m delighted to dedicate this, my first exhibition, to her."
+Although I’ve had no formal training it would be wrong to say I was self-taught - my late mother, a professional artist, has been my teacher.
+She reinvented her style throughout her career, even in her eighties, and was a true inspiration.
+I was delighted to dedicate my ever first exhibition in 2020, also at Alchemist Gallery, to her."